Affiliate Disclosure

 Preventing Cross-Threading: Start With Your Fingers

-Cross-threading the drain plug is the first step toward a stripped sump, and it almost always happens because someone started the plug with a ratchet instead of their fingers.
+Cross-threading the drain plug is the first step toward a stripped oil pan, and it almost always happens because someone started the plug with a ratchet instead of their fingers.
 Start every drain plug installation by threading it in by hand.
 If you feel resistance before it should be seated, stop, back it out completely, inspect and clear any debris, and try again.
 Only reach for a tool once the plug is threading smoothly by hand for at least three or four turns.

 Warning signs: the plug spins freely without resistance as you torque it, it seats but won't reach spec, or oil seeps around the plug face even when snugged down.